Which of these statements most accurately describes currencies in north america?

 Related Questions

-What countries are in north america?
+How many countries in north america?

 How many countries are in north america?